History of Financial Aid

 Our mission is to bring the most promising scholars to campus — no matter their backgrounds — for an intellectually, socially, and personally transformative educational experience.
 Our need-based financial aid program ensures that Harvard remains within reach for every student.

-Harvard’s long tradition of opportunity and access continues to be bolstered by the partnership and generosity of our amazing alumni and donor community.
+Harvard’s long tradition of opportunity and access continues to be bolstered by the support and generosity of our amazing alumni and donor community.

 Ken Griffin '89